 Hamburg is the second-largest city in Germany, the economic powerhouse of Europe.
 The city lies on the river Elbe, and the Hamburg Metropolitan Region has a population of over five million.
 Hamburg is an important transport hub, a center for media and industry, and a city with many high-income residents.
 Its port is one of the most important in the world.
-You cannot afford to ignore the benefits of ocean freight transportation to Hamburg if you are an entrepreneur or exporter.
+You cannot afford to ignore the benefits of ocean freight to Hamburg if you are an entrepreneur or exporter.

 Hamburg has for centuries been a major commercial center of northern Europe, and is the most important banking city in northern Germany.
 After German reunification, Hamburg’s port became the fastest-growing in Europe.
 The city is also home to a large number of consulates because of its importance as a hub for international trade.
 Hamburg’s heavy industry includes the making of steel, aluminium, and copper, as well as ship-building

 The Hamburg metropolitan region offers a great quality of life in a city with strong purchasing power, a superb pool of potential employees, and business-friendly policies.
-All entrepreneurs interested in the European market should thus want to learn more about ocean freight transportation to Hamburg.
+All entrepreneurs interested in the European market should thus want to learn more about ocean freight to Hamburg.

 You’ll have two options when planning to a shipment to Hamburg.
 Your shipping volume may call for a full container load (FCL), or you may be able to use a less-than-container load (LCL) by sharing a container.
 Sharing a container with other exporters is also called groupage.
 Groupage offers substantial cost savings by allowing you to pay only for the container space you need.